Nyanjuimarvin/RavenholmPizza/readme.md

 The page is built on most of the basic languages.
 These languages used are:

-- HTML5 - Used to define the structure of the page.
+- HTML5 - Used to define the structure of the pages.
-- CSS - Used to define presentation of the page
+- CSS - Used to define presentation of the pages.
 - Javascript - Used to calculate Order totals and collect form input.

 The languages also work hand in hand with some frameworks and libraries such as